WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 For example, instead of asking the LLM to compare the requested PTO days with the employee's available balance, an external action can perform the calculation and simply return the result.

-Similarly, if an identity verification procedure requires checking that the first name and last name provided by the user match the values stored in the database, the comparison itself should be performed by an action.
+Similarly, if an identity-verification procedure requires checking that the first name and last name provided by the user match the values stored in the database, the comparison itself should be performed by an action.
 The AI Agent should simply interpret and communicate the returned result.

 A useful rule of thumb is: